Sheraff/queue/README.md

 # Asynchronous Task Queue System with TypeScript

-*Background jobs, asynchronous queue, task scheduling, durable execution, TypeScript, event-driven orchestration, self-hosted, sqlite, human-in-the-loop*
+*Background jobs, asynchronous queue, task scheduling, durable execution, type-safe, event-driven orchestration, self-hosted, sqlite, human-in-the-loop*

 This project provides a flexible and efficient task queue system for managing asynchronous jobs and workflows.
 It is built with TypeScript and designed to handle complex job orchestration, event-driven workflows, and durable execution of tasks.
 The system supports parallel execution, retries, timeouts, and customizable backoff strategies, making it suitable for a wide range of applications.